Shaher11/bus-tickets-app/README.md

-## About Parcels To Home System
+## About Bus Tickets Booking System

-This is a delivery web app.
+This is a Bus Tickets Booking web app.
 The technologies that were used to develop this app are "Laravel, Vue.js TailwindCSS and RestAPI,"

 ### Technologies